msjyoo/dokku-redis-plugin/README.md

 ```
 # dokku help
     redis:enable <app>     Enable Redis for an app for next build
-    redis:start <app>      Manually start a Redis container for an app
-    redis:rebuild <app>    Rebuild the Redis container for an app
     redis:destroy <app>    Destroy Redis container and volume of an app
-    redis:logs <app>       Display last logs from Redis for an app
 ```

 Simple usage